London Waterloo Station’s 175th anniversary celebrated by Network Rail

 London Waterloo now marks the country’s busiest station and a key transport hub for the capital and the southwest.
 The vast station now features an incredible 24 platforms and supports commuters and those travelling for leisure to traverse the city.

-The station has seen many events throughout its lifetime and most recently played a vital role in supporting the Coronation of The King and the Queen Consort seeing the arrival of over 5,000 Armed Forces personnel who made their way to London by train before leading two processions to and from Westminster Abbey for Their Majesties
+The station has seen many events throughout its lifetime and most recently played a vital role in supporting the of The King and the Queen Consort seeing the arrival of over 5,000 Armed Forces personnel who made their way to London by train before leading two processions to and from Westminster Abbey for Their Majesties

 The station has seen enormous change in its 175 years including a great deal of expansion during the end of the 19th century when it was extended to cope with demand in 1885, leading to the opening of the ‘north station’ which saw platform numbers increase to 18.